One key difference in math achievement: Jason Bourne and entity orientation

-The power of expertise and commitment becomes evident as the focus shifts from looking at inborne capacity for achievement to looking at the ability to grow.
-In a separate study of mathematics achievement, researchers found that IQ does not predict growth in mathematics; it only determines a student’s starting point.
-(Murayama, et al., 2012).
+The power of expertise and commitment becomes evident as the focus shifts from looking at inborn capacity for achievement to looking at the ability to grow.
+In a separate study of mathematics achievement, researchers found that IQ does not predict growth in mathematics; it only determines a student’s starting point (Murayama, et al., 2012).
 Effective mathematics teachers and their students know a starting point to be just that—a place to begin.
 Starting points are finite.
 Growth is infinite.

 If the explanation of variance in mathematical achievement is found somewhat more in mindset than in circuitry, it seems appropriate that educators share ways to nurture an incremental—or growth—orientation.
 Kimball (2014) begins with the “love it and learn it” hypothesis, which is based in the concept that people who enjoy mathematics excel in mathematics.
 The challenge here is for teachers to develop in each student the appreciation for math or the ability to act like someone who likes math, and in doing so, lead each one to become better at math.
 People who love math:

 Speak the language of math

 Spend time thinking about and working on math

 The language of mathematics describes relationships among its key elements, including number, shape, sign, cosine, distance, and proportion.
 All of these together can get pretty heady and advanced, but the most fundamental of these elements is simply concerned with relationships between numbers.
 These relationships are expressed as a series of math facts.